SeldonIO/seldon-core/docs/source/contents/about/index.md

 ![mms2](multimodel2.png)

-By allowing over-commit users can provision model models that available memory resources by allowing Seldon to transprently unload models that are not in use.
+By allowing over-commit users can provision model models that available memory resources by allowing Seldon to transparently unload models that are not in use.

 ![mms3](multimodel3.png)